tubasile-alt/CRM/replit.md

 ### Feature Specifications
 - **Real-time Updates**: Dashboard statistics, waiting room, and chat update automatically.
+- **Dashboard Statistics Logic**: "Agendados" counts sum of both "agendado" and "confirmado" statuses.
+"Confirmados", "Atendidos", and "Faltaram" remain exclusive to their respective statuses.
+- **Appointment Type System**: Each appointment can be classified as Unimed, Particular, or Cortesia (defaults to Particular).
+Migration script available at `migrations/add_appointment_type.py`.
 - **Data Validation**: Client-side and server-side validation for all forms.
 - **Timezone Management**: Uses `America/Sao_Paulo` for all date/time operations.
 - **Security**: CSRF protection, robust authentication, access control, regular backups, and strict image upload validation.